jonrau1/ElectricEye/docs/outputs/OUTPUTS.md

 ['firemon_cloud_defense', 'json', 'sechub', 'json_normalized', 'postgresql', 'cam_json', 'csv', 'stdout', 'mongodb', 'ddb_backend', 'cam_postgresql']
 ```

+#### IMPORTANT NOTE!!
+You can specify multiple Outputs by providing the `-o` or `--outputs` argument multiple times, for instance: `python3 eeauditor/controller.py -t AWS -o json -o csv -o postgresql`

 For ***file-based Ouputs*** such as JSON or CSV, the filename is controlled using the `--output-file` argument, if provided for other Outputs it will be ignored.
 Note that you do not need to specify a MIME type (e.g., `.csv`, `.json`), this will be handled by the Output Processor

 ```bash